What is NK?

 Symptoms of NK may vary from person to person

-Neurotrophic keratitis is a rare disease that requires professional diagnosis.
-Some people with neurotrophic keratitis (NK) may not complain of symptoms at all, due to the lack of feeling, while others may experience:
+Neurotrophic keratitis (NK) is a rare disease that requires professional diagnosis.
+In the early stages, some people with NK may experience:

 Dryness